Backup and migration of TVIP TMS

 systemctl reload postgresql

-Recovery the database backup:
+Restore the database backup:

 psql -U tvip-tms tvip-tms < /backup/tvip-tms.sql